dynamsoft-docs/label-recognition-docs/programming/c-cplusplus/cpp-user-guide.md

         CLabelRecognizer::FreeResults(&pDLRResults);
     ```

-You can find the similar complete source code for this application in `[INSTALLATION FOLDER]\Samples\HelloWorldCpp`.
+You can download the entire source code from [Here].

 ### Build and run the project